Explained: What results do Man City & Liverpool need to win Premier League title on Sunday | Goal.com

 I do 🤪😁 #comeonliverpool ⚽️ https://t.co/IKJMgGKaRY— Rebekah Vardy (@RebekahVardy) May 4, 2019

-If City draw against Leicester on Monday and win against Brighton on Sunday, and Liverpool also win their final match against Wolves, then Klopp's side will be crowned champions (Liverpool on 97 points and City on 96).
+If City draw against Leicester and win against Brighton, and Liverpool also win their final match against Wolves, then Klopp's side will be crowned champions (Liverpool on 97 points and City on 96).
 The Reds will need City to draw at least once and win their final game to win the Premier League.

+Should Liverpool lose to Wolves on the final day of the season, and City lose both of their games, then the Premier League title will be the Reds' (Liverpool with 94 points and City with 92).

 In the rare event that the two teams are still tied having scored the same number of points, possessing the same goal difference and the same number of goals scored, then a play-off fixture held at a neutral venue will decide the championship.